laminlabs/lamin-blog/docs/spatialdata.md

 ## Loading and analyzing spatial data

-Loading the artifact into a `SpatialData` object is one line:
+Loading the artifact into a `SpatialData` object backed by a local cache is one line:

 ```python
 sdata = artifact.load()